US Water Quality Index

 Moderate, stable flow (100–5,000 cfs) earns full points.
 Extreme highs or lows reduce score.

-Androscoggin River Near Auburn, Maine
+Little Androscoggin River Near South Paris, Maine

 Pearce Brook At Route 1 At Houlton, Maine